Round Top Lake Sunset

 Fungus

-I found this fungus growing on a downed tree while passing through the forest at the head of Eagle Creek.
-It appears that These fungal colonies found the proper combination of light, moisture, and nutrients to thrive.
+I found this fungus growing on a downed tree while passing through the thin forest crossing the ridge to get down into Eagle Creek.

 Again, as with the lava and related minerals that compose the terrain, I find the texture, shape, and color of this fungus has a fundamental appeal inherent in all natural expressions.